rvictoria-dev/Animated-Counter/README.md

 - **JSX**: HTML and CSS written inside JavaScript
 - **React**: component structure and state management
 - **CSS**: styling and keyframe animations

 ---

+### 💡 What i learned

+- JavaScript adds interactivity and brings projects to life beyond what HTML and CSS can do alone
+- Writing UI logic with React felt unusual at first, but it made the code more organized and easier to manage
+- Keeping files and components separated helps maintain a clean and scalable project structure
+- Using ``.gitignore`` prevents unnecessary files
+- Learned how concepts like functions, constants, imports, exports, animation frames, and math calculations work together to create smooth and reusable features.

+---